 Our marine transportation system includes 500,000 square nautical miles of navigationally significant waters.
 Over 1.34 billion metric tons of cargo, valued at $1.73 trillion, shipped in and out of U.S. ports in foreign trade in 2011.
 Those ports support, directly and indirectly, more than 13 million American jobs.

-Today's massive ships push the depth limit of many ports and harbors.
-NOAA delivers tools and information to help mariners select the safest routes through shallow waterways.
-For example, the Physical Oceanographic Real-Time System, or 'PORTS,' operates in many ports around the country, providing up-to-the-minute information on tides, currents, salinity, water and air temperature, atmospheric pressure, and wind (speed, gusts, and direction).
-This information helps mariners time the movement of their vessels—from the smallest recreational craft to the most massive oil tankers—through U.S. seaports and waterways.
-Port authorities, local officials, and marine pilot associations also use PORTS to determine if a waterway is open and safe for navigation.
+NOAA delivers tools and information to help mariners safely navigate our nation's ports and harbors.
+For example, the Physical Oceanographic Real-Time System, or 'PORTS®,' operates in many ports around the country, providing up-to-the-minute information on tides, currents, salinity, water and air temperature, atmospheric pressure, and wind (speed, gusts, and direction).

 You might not think of a floating plastic bag as something that keeps a ship from reaching its destination.
-However, marine debris, such as plastic bags, lost fishing nets, and other trash, can in fact interfere with navigation safety.
+However, marine debris, such as plastic bags, lost fishing nets, and other trash, can interfere with navigation safety.
 Marine debris can also harm shipping and coastal industries, clogging up and polluting waterways.
-Trash in the water is also a threat to our health and the health of critters that live in the marine environment.
-NOAA's Marine Debris Program works in the U.S. and around the world to research, reduce, and prevent debris in our oceans and coastal waterways.